$SU(\infty)$ Quantum Gravity and Cosmology: Classical Geometry as an Effective Path in the Hilbert Space

-Following the designation of a clock subsystem and a time parameter, unitary evolution of states of subsystems is determined by a Hamiltonian $H_s$ and a Liouvillian operation: $d\hvarrho_s/dT = -i/\hbar[\varrho, \hH_s]$.
-More generally the evolution of $\hvarrho_s$ is formulated by a superoperator $\hat{\lm} \in \bm[\bm[\hm_s]$, such that: $d\hvarrho_s/dT = -i/\hbar \hat{\lm} (\hvarrho_s)$.
-The variable $T$ is either the outcome of the measurement of time parameter $t$ of the clock or the expectation value of such measurements.
-In the next section we explain how the evolution of subsystems are formulated.
-Meanwhile, we use the Mandelstam-Tamm Quantum Speed Limit (QSL) for unitary evolution of pure states~\cite{qmspeed,qmspeedformul} and analogous relations for unitary, Markovian, or non-Markovian evolution of mixed states~\cite{qmspeed,qmspeedgeomopen,qmspeedgeomaction,qmspeedopen,qmspeednonmarkov} \footnote{The QSL relations are extensively studied in the literature.
-References cited in this letter are only a sample of relevant works and are not exclusive.} to find an effective classical spacetime in the framework of \sqgr.
+Following the designation of a clock subsystem and a time parameter, the unitary evolution of states of subsystems is determined by a Hamiltonian $H_s$ and a Liouvillian operation: $d\hvarrho_s/dT = -i/\hbar[\varrho, \hH_s]$.
+On the other hand, considering Proposition \ref{propentang} and global entanglement, the evolution of $\hvarrho_s$ should be more realistically formulated by a superoperator $\hat{{\mathcal L}} \in {\mathcal B}[{\mathcal B}[{\mathcal H}_s]]$, such that $d\hvarrho_s/dT = -i/\hbar \hat{{\mathcal L}} (\hvarrho_s)$.
+The variable $T$ is either the outcome of the measurement of the time parameter $t$ of the clock or the expectation value of such measurements.
+In the next section, we explain how the evolution of subsystems are formulated, that is, how $\hH_s$ or ${\mathcal L} (\hvarrho_s)$ are determined.
+Meanwhile, we use the Mandelstam--Tamm Quantum Speed Limit (QSL) for the unitary evolution of pure states~\cite{qmspeed,qmspeedformul} and analogous relations for the unitary, Markovian, or non-Markovian evolution of mixed states~\cite{qmspeed,qmspeedgeomopen,qmspeedgeomaction,qmspeedopen,qmspeednonmarkov} to find an effective classical spacetime in the framework of \sqgr.
+We remind readers that QSL relations are extensively studied in the literature and the references cited here are only a small sample of relevant works.